absalon-james/ansible-elasticsearch/README.md

 Don't allocate more than 30 GB ram to a single node.
 Doing so prevents java from using pointer compression.

 If stacking multiple nodes in a single host, all operating directories must be unique per node.
 Ideally, even the storage drives would be unique.
+The playbook must be run separately for each data node set.
+In this example, there are two sets of 4 data nodes.